Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 5 mins.

-As a group, reveal all your individual estimates  - which may be wildly different! - for each of the requirements and decide the final size based on the majority size.
+As a group, reveal your individual estimates for each requirement - which may be wildly different! - and decide the final size based on the majority size.
 For those that have equal votes, decide quickly as a group on the final size.

+Have one member lead the discussion for a requirement, and rotate this role until all requirement estimates have been decided, such that every member leads the discussion at least once.

 Once you have a list of final sizes, add each agreed size as a comment to its corresponding issue in your product backlog.